bntam/tai-sanh-landing-vibe/QUICK_REFERENCE.md

 ## 🐛 Troubleshooting

 ### CMS Not Loading
+1. For local dev: Make sure `npx decap-server` is running
-1. Check if Netlify Identity is configured
+2. For production: Check GitHub OAuth app is configured correctly
-2. Clear browser cache
+3. Clear browser cache
-3. Check browser console for errors
+4. Check browser console for errors

 ### Changes Not Appearing
 1. Make sure you clicked "Publish" in CMS